bitsensor/elastalert/README.md

 ## Config
 In `config/config.example.json` you'll find the default config.
 You can make a `config.json` file in the same folder that overrides the default config.
 When forking this repository it is recommended to remove `config.json` from the `.gitignore` file.
 For local testing purposes you can then use a `config.dev.json` file which overrides `config.json`.

+### Install ElastAlert to /opt/elastalert
+And run `pip install -r requirements.txt` or read the installation guide of ElastAlert.

 You can use the following config options:

 ```javascript